-A review of loan portfolio indicates total defaults are likely to be in the range \$400 - \$800 million dollars, or about one quarter the amount projected and budgeted before.
-Based on a reasonable assessment of outstanding portfolio financial profile and risks, the DOE loan program can therefore rationally only be viewed as a big success.
+A review of loan portfolio indicates total defaults by Solyndra, Beacon and Abound are likely to be in the range \$400 - \$800 million dollars, or about one quarter the amount projected and budgeted before.
 The DOE should therefore expand its loan guarantees.
 Given its effectiveness in leveraging private funding, the largest risk is that DOE slows its loan guarantee program.

-Questions have been raised about whether 1705 objectives of increasing employment and strengthening security are valid.
+Questions have been raised about the impact t of 1705 objectives of increasing employment and strengthening security.